r4victor/tenthousandmeters/content/blog/python_bts_12.md

 4
 ```

 Let's now write the final version of the server using `async`/`await`.
-First, we mark the server's functions with `async` and change `yield from` calls to `await` calls:
+First, we mark the server's functions as `async` and change `yield from` calls to `await` calls:

 ```python
 # echo_08_async_await.py